 Investment Decisions and Financing

-- Understand valuation models
+- Understand valuation methods in evaluating M&A prospects

 - Understand tax implications of various tax structures for both the buyer and seller